The poster session will be available from Monday to Thursday from 8:00 a.m. to 6:00 p.m.

 • Pau Aragon, Spanish YGN, Jovenes Nucleares

-Parallel II.2 ("Artificial intelligence and digital technologies for safe and sustainable nuclear activities ")
+Parallel II.2 (WH2) "Artificial intelligence and digital technologies for safe and sustainable nuclear activities "

-The application of advanced technologies like AI and digital twins are critical for the future of nuclear energy.
-These innovations can help ensure safe, efficient, and sustainable nuclear activities.
+The application of advanced technologies (e.g. AI and digital twins) can help ensure safe, efficient and sustainable nuclear activities, therefore it is critical for the future of nuclear energy.

 Panelists: